TS3Tools/TS3UpdateScript/README.md

 - Linux and FreeBSD binary
 - SQLite and MySQL as well as MariaDB database setups
 - TSDNS
-- Virtual server temporary passwords
+- Temporary virtual server passwords

 ## Work flow of the script